goshippo/about-us/mentoring/bucket_batman.md

 ### Daria as a mentor - React & Redux

-### Bruce as a mentor - lightweight processes focused on quality (adopting Kanban)
+### Bruce as a mentor - lightweight processes focused on quality

+ * Quality has a lot of connatations, I think the definition shouldn't be measured by bugs in production, but something else, so thinking about what "quality" means to you
- * Building an autonomous team, will lessen the burden of creating rigid processes
+ * Building an autonomous team, will lessen the burden of creating rigid processes (from How, Drive, Team of Teams)
  * Determine the "mission" of your team, and what are its driving metrics and goals (Jake's work is helpful)
  * What are processes that really matter to you?
 Such as "delivering customer value".
-Ideally the engineers will be steadied by core behaviors, but thats something you can incorporate into your "requirements".
+Ideally the engineers will be grounded by core behaviors, but thats something you can incorporate into your "requirements".
  * Adopt Kanban practices on top of your existing Sprint planning.
 And use the tools to Focus on Quality, Reduce Work-in-progress, Deliver Often (and eventually balance demand against throughput, prioritize and eliminate variability, page 22).

 ### Joint project - Find the best way to share deeper knowledge share among engineers